 Most women of my age are married, have babies and are striving hard to strike a perfect balance between their own aspirations and the world’s expectations.
 I, Kamiya Jani, am no different.
 I have been married for 8 years with a 5-year old daughter.
+And a Happy Mother’s Day 2019 to all you strong moms out there!

 But ever since my childhood, I have had this strong desire to see this beautiful world, every nook & corner that nature has created, and see how people live differently in different parts of the world.
 As I grew older, I tried to fit into the societal and cultural norms, but to be honest, I have had a hard time making peace with my heart.